gdoteof/vmxjs/README.md

 Though we are often processing video, the *Vision Engine* works primarily on a frame-by-frame basis.
 By associating an `ImageStream` with a detector, our vision app will be able to track objects through time; which may be critical.

 Again, you must explicitly associate an image stream with a detector.
 Again, we provide a default ImageStream in the `$vmx` object, our default ImageStream is attached to a `<vmx-video>` custom element; which can get frames from your webcam, and provides a couple other options for input.
+See `examples/hello.html` for an example usage of this custom element.

 ```javascript
 // We do this for you by default, provided here for clarity if you wanted to use something other than defaultStream